 4. Have Regular Eye and Ear Exams

 Having a continuous, communicative relationship with any of your medical care providers becomes especially important as you age, and your audiologist and ophthalmologist are no exception.
-Regular eye exams and hearing tests can help catch deterioration early, and your providers can help you develop a plan for preventing any further damage.
-Your doctors can also help fit you with the appropriate hearing aid or corrective lens to accommodate what you’ve already lost.
+Regular eye exams and can help catch deterioration early, and your providers can help you develop a plan for preventing any further damage.
+Your doctors can also help fit you with the appropriate or corrective lens to accommodate what you’ve already lost.

 While the threat of dual sensory loss is frightening, patients are not helpless to prevent this condition from progressing.
 In partnership with your ophthalmologist and your audiologist, you can develop a home regimen for maintaining the health of your eyes and ears for the rest of your life.